Giraffe Centre Nairobi Kenya

-W hen I went on safari in Kenya, I was basically just south of one degree latitude, which is just south of that imaginary line on our planet that is equidistant from the South Pole and North Pole known as the Equator; which means that it was technically summer when I was there in February of this year.
+When I went on safari in Kenya years ago, I was located basically just south of one degree latitude, which is just south of that imaginary line on our planet that is equidistant from the South Pole and North Pole known as the Equator; which means that it was technically summer when I was there during that February.

-People have been asking me whether I was north or south of the Equator when I was in Kenya; and I would respond that I was always south of the Equator and never crossed over it by land — despite having been so close to it more than once in Kenya and other places.
-I have already been on and crossed the Arctic Circle; but I hope to one day also have been on and cross — other than by airplane — the Tropic of Cancer; Tropic of Capricorn; Antarctic Circle; the International Date Line; and the Equator.
-Additionally, I would also like to be at the South Pole and all five North Poles — geographic, instantaneous, celestial, magnetic and north geomagnetic.
+People had been asking me whether I was north or south of the Equator when I was in Kenya; and I would respond that I was always south of the Equator and never crossed over it by land at that time — despite having been so close to it more than once in Kenya and other places.
+I have since been on and crossed the Equator multiple times on land in Ecuador and have already been on and crossed the Arctic Circle on land in the United States and Finland; but I hope to one day also have been on and cross — other than by airplane — the Tropic of Cancer, Tropic of Capricorn, Antarctic Circle, and the International Date Line.
+Additionally, I would also like to be at the South Pole and all five North Poles — geographic, instantaneous, celestial, magnetic, and north geomagnetic.
 That last goal is not necessarily one I need to accomplish before I die — but it would be nice just the same.

 One of the people who asked me about whether or not I was north or south of the Equator in Kenya also asked me about in which direction does water drain at the Equator.
 People generally believe that water drains counterclockwise in the northern hemisphere and clockwise in the southern hemisphere in accordance with the Coriolis Effect, which is defined in this article from the official Internet web site of the Library of Congress of the United States as “the observed curved path of moving objects relative to the surface of the Earth” and is caused by the rotation of the earth.